 Halo 2 was released on November 9, 2004, and featured online multiplayer through Xbox Live.
 It was the most-played game on Xbox Live for two years, until the release of Gears of War, and it held the longest streak as the number one game on the service.
 The game introduced the playable Arbiter character, and the ability to dual-wield weapons.
 Halo 2 was later released for Windows Vista by a joint Microsoft and Bungie team called Hired Gun, with a map editor and a few exclusive PC maps, although this port was released too late to have much relevance to the PC gaming scene.
 Halo 2 made $125 million and sold 2.38 million copies on the first day of its release.
 After release, Bungie supported Halo 2 with downloadable balance updates and map packs from Xbox Live.

 The final game of the original Halo series was Halo 3, the first Halo game on the Xbox 360.
 It was released on September 25, 2007.
 Accompanied by a huge media blitz and much hype, the game scored quite well with critics, and sold predictably well.
 Halo 3 added more new weapons and vehicles, as well as the Forge map editor, which allows players to modify and share their own unique levels.
 The game made $170 million in its first twenty-four hours.
-Halo 3 has also been supported post-release by Bungie, with two title updates so far, as well as a new playlist ranking system, weekend double-XP playlists, and 9 downloadable maps, with 3 more exclusive maps with Halo 3: ODST.
+Halo 3 was also supported post-release by Bungie, with two title updates as well as a new playlist ranking system, weekend double-XP playlists, and 9 downloadable maps, with 3 more exclusive maps from Halo 3: ODST.

 Halo 4 is the first game in the "Reclaimer Saga" developed by 343-Industries, and was released on November 6, 2012 worldwide.
 For this installment, more of an emphasis was placed on developing the relationship between Master Chief and Cortana, the series' two main characters.
 The game grossed $220 million on its launch day, and as of December 6, 2012, the game's sales totalled an approximate four million copies.
 This is the first numbered Halo game to not be developed by the series' creator Bungie, instead being created by 343-Industries, a company created by Microsoft to oversee the entire Halo brand.